Treyeth/Projects/Bachelor_degrees_EDA/README.md

 * Psychology and Communications and Journalism majors are overwhelmingly women nowadays compared to the 1970's.

-* Health, Foreign Languages, Public Administration and Education was favorited by women and it still is today.
+* Health, Foreign Languages, Public Administration and Education was favorited by women from the 1970's and it still is today.

 * The most favorited majors of men are Computer Science and Engineering.